-The professional training imparted to the El Salvadoran military led to ultimate success on the battlefield.
-On 16 January 1992, the FMLN signed peace accords with the government.
+Special Forces advisors also went to each of the six brigade headquarters where they lived (generally no more than two to three officers and NCOs), worked, and trained with brigade soldiers for six months to a year.
+With a limit of 55 January 1992, the FMLN signed peace accords with the government.
 U.S. advisors can take a large measure of pride in their role in neutralizing the armed forces of the FMLN and forcing them to join the national political process.
-In 1996, Congress ordered the Pentagon to give Armed Forces Expeditionary Medals to all who served in El Salvador from

-January 1981 to February 1992.
-This allowed for other combat awards, including the Silver Star, Bronze Star, Combat Infantry Badge, m Commendation Medal for Valor, and the Combat Medical Badge to be awarded to soldiers who served E1in Salvador.
+In 1996, Congress ordered the Pentagon to give Armed Forces Expeditionary Medals to all who served in El Salvador from January 1981 to February 1992.
+This allowed for other combat awards, including the Silver Star, Bronze Star, Combat Infantry Badge, Army Commendation Medal for Valor, and the Combat Medical Badge to be awarded to soldiers who served in El Salvador.